-The Chief Executive may delegate authority to the Director of Membership & Governance to authorise contracts, provided they are within the Chief Executive's levels of authorisation as set out above, and have been subject to the ACT's usual contract proposal procedures which includes both commercial and legal review.
+The Chief Executive may delegate authority to members of the Executive Committee (direct reports only) to authorise contracts, provided they are within the Chief Executive's levels of authorisation as set out above, and have been subject to the ACT's usual contract review procedures.

-To dispose of any asset of the ACT provided any such asset has a book value (and market value in the presence of a reasonably determinable market value) of less than £100,000 otherwise authorisation at a duly constituted meeting of Council is required.
+• To dispose of any asset of the ACT provided any such asset has a book value (and market value in the presence of a reasonably determinable market value) of less than £100,000 otherwise authorisation at a duly constituted meeting of Council is required.
 Subject to obtaining appropriate legal advice, to enter into joint venture agreements on behalf of the ACT which have been approved in principle by Council as part of a strategic plan or otherwise, and are limited in duration to, or may be terminated without loss within, three years from the date of signature.